timschofield/webERP/doc/UPGRADING.md

    as required).

+## Upgrading from specific previous versions

-## Upgrading from a previous version
+### Upgrading from a version before 5.0

+The naming of the following variables in config.php was changed in version 5.0:

+`$MySQLPort` changed to `$DBPort`

+Also, the following variables have been introduced:

+`$DBCharset = utf8_mb4`

 ### Upgrading from a version before 4.10